Which Color Model Can Make Your Design Stand Out? RGB or CMYK?

 - Mobile applications

-RGB is suitable for graphics, images, and web content when you are creating content for screen displays or digital designs.
-RGB printer uses this color model to produce pictures and prints.
+It is suitable for graphics, images, and web content when you are creating content for screen displays or digital designs.
+RGB is ideal for screens and digital artwork.

 Its interactive applications in apps and software with visual elements are the right choice.
 Not only this.
 RGB can be used to give vibrant visuals in game development designs.